rokwire/rokwire-building-blocks-api/eventservice/README.md

 /events?startDate=2019-04-20T00:00:00&startDateLimit=2019-04-25T23:59:59
 ```

-This query will return back all events whose startdate equal or before the datetime.
+This query will return back all events whose start date is equal or before the datetime.
 ```
 /events?startDate.lte=2019-04-25T13:00:00
 ```

-This query will return back all events whose startdate equal or after the datetime.
+This query will return back all events whose start date is equal or after the datetime.
 ```
 /events?startDate.gte=2019-04-25T13:00:00
 ```

-This query will return back all events whose enddate equal or before the datetime.
+This query will return back all events whose end date is equal or before the datetime.
 ```
 /events?endDate.lte=2019-04-25T13:00:00
 ```

-This query will return back all events whose enddate equal or after the datetime.
+This query will return back all events whose end date is equal or after the datetime.
 ```
 /events?endDate.gte=2019-04-25T13:00:00
 ```
 ### Geolocation Radius Search

-This query will return back all events whose geolocation is within ``800`` meter centered at given geolocation point.
+This query will return back all events whose geolocation is within `800` meter centered at given geolocation point.
 ```
 /events?latitude=40.1078955&longitude=-88.224036&radius=800
 ```

 ### Category Search
 This query supports main categories search and main/sub categories search.
 The request can use  `.` to concatenate the search on the combination of the main category and sub category.
 It can also use `&` to append more category search.
-In the below search example, the result will contains all the events whose main category is `Athletics` and meanwhile the sub category must be `Football`.
+In the below search example, the response will contain all the events whose main category is `Athletics` and meanwhile the sub category must be `Football`.
 The result also contains all the events whose main category is `Community`.
 ```
 /events?category=Athletics.Football&category=Community
 ```